Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 The first is that our healthcare system is structured to focus almost exclusively on catching and treating diseases, not on promoting a lifestyle that prevents them from developing in the first place.
 Having a mainly reactive healthcare philosophy makes little sense to me.
 There is an old adage: An ounce of prevention is worth a pound of cure…

-For millions of years of pre-human and human evolution, no food existed that approximated candy, soda drinks, sandwiches, cereals, nacho cheese tortilla chips, pizza, doughnuts, ice cream, or any number of other calorically dense, nutritionally poor processed food items that make up the bulk of what’s on our supermarket’s shelves… Many (most) of the foods in the SAD are chock full of sugars, rapidly digestible starches, and chemical compounds that our bodies simply do not know how to make good use of.
-It’s no wonder that we are experiencing a national obesity crisis with an estimated 42% of Americans now categorized as not just overweight but as clinically obese.
+For millions of years of pre-human and human evolution, no food existed that approximated candy, soda drinks, sandwiches, cereals, nacho cheese tortilla chips, pizza, doughnuts, ice cream, or any number of other calorically dense, nutrient-poor processed food items that make up the bulk of what’s on our supermarket’s shelves… Many (most) of the foods in the SAD are chock full of sugars, rapidly digestible starches (which quickly turn to sugar when swallowed), and chemical compounds that our bodies simply do not know how to make good use of.
+It’s no wonder that we are experiencing a national obesity crisis with an estimated 42% of Americans now categorized as not just overweight but clinically obese.

-At the same time, without broad push-back from the medical and allied health professions, we have developed a national habit of recreational snacking on products scientifically engineered to make them irresistibly delicious.
-Such foods, which induce the release of addicting, pleasure hormones in our brains, degrade our ability to appreciate and enjoy the subtle deliciousness of natural whole foods like fruits, vegetables, legumes, and whole grains, skewing our palates in favor of ‘junk foods’ including many that are marketed to us as so-called ‘healthy options,’ such as protein bars, juices, whole-wheat toast, and fast-cooking oatmeal…
+At the same time, without broad pushback from the medical and allied health professions, we have developed a national habit of recreational snacking on products scientifically engineered to make them irresistibly delicious.
+Such foods, which induce the release of addicting pleasure hormones in our brains, degrade our ability to appreciate and enjoy the subtle deliciousness of natural whole foods like fruits, vegetables, legumes, and whole grains, skewing our palates in favor of ‘junk foods’ including many that are marketed to us as so-called ‘healthy options,’ such as protein bars, juices, whole-wheat bread, and fast-cooking oatmeal…

 A Brief History Of Diets